When analyzing and interpreting data, choosing the best graphs for comparing two sets of data is crucial.

 Use this multi-axis chart in Excel to visualize continuous data like prices over time.

-Now we have discussed some types of comparison charts, let’s discuss how you can create one.
+Now that we have discussed some types of comparison charts, let’s discuss how you can create one.

-Excel generates very basic graphs for comparing two sets of data, such as the Multi-Line Axis Chart.
-This means to create advanced Excel charts you’ve got to spend extra effort and time editing the chart.
+Excel generates a very basic graph to compare two sets of data in Excel, such as the Multi-Line Axis Chart.
+This means to create advanced Excel charts, you’ve got to spend extra effort and time editing the graphs that compare two things.

 You don’t have to undergo all this.